Menu

 For skilled workers with academic university degrees, both the university and the degree obtained must be recognized:

 The degree should be listed in the anabin database.
 The university must be rated as “H+” and the degree should be comparable to a German degree qualification.
-If found, you create a PDF of the evaluation and submit this along with the other application documents.
+Create a PDF of the respective assessment and submit it together with the required documents.

 There are a number of new regulations on the subject of professional qualifications/non-academic professional certificates: Please refer to the pages of Make it in Germany.